Architecture

 The course demands that students are able to draw with precision and to develop ideas in visual ways, so students are likely to have studied Art at school before applying to read Architecture.
 Similarly, the study of Mathematics or Physics provides crucial grounding for the technical aspects of design.

 If shortlisted for interview, you will be asked to take an admissions assessment.
-The assessment will be on Thursday 21 November, and you can take it either at school or at home.
 The College will register you for this – you do not need to register yourself.
 See also the University website’s page on College Admission Assessments.

 Interviews